 Aid Report, income documentation, as well as additional documentation requested by

 the Office of Student Financial Aid prior to the academic term.
 Waivers are issued

 through the Office of Student Financial Aid and are contingent upon pending financial

 aid, enrollment status and academic progress standards.
 Students are responsible for

-payment if funds are not received due to program limitations.
+payment in the event that funds are not received due to program limitations.

 Policy and procedures

 Federal and State regulations require Chicago State University to establish and implement